thelmick-unicon/lif-core/docs/LIF_Component_Design_Document-Identity_Mapper.md

 ### Performance

-The component should provide consistent performance irrespective of the volume of the requests and number of identity mapping records.
+(Possible Future Roadmap Item) The component should provide consistent performance irrespective of the volume of the requests and number of identity mapping records.

 ### Concurrency